In honor of the new era, new age, & new website, this space is being given a major overhaul, redesign & renovation.

 For more poetry in motion, see also…

-[Two earlier versions of the translation appeared in successive editions of The Bedford Anthology of World Literature as “Narrow Road through the Backcountry.”
-These were always considered “works in progress,” & are no longer recommended.
+Two earlier versions appeared in successive editions of The Bedford Anthology of World Literature as “Narrow Road through the Backcountry.”
+These were always considered “works in progress,” & now that the final version is about done, are no longer recommended.